Cal Grants for Professional Students

 There are several types of Cal Grant awards.
 Each of the Cal Grants listed below are for students pursuing an undergraduate degree, such as an associate’s or bachelor’s, or an occupational training program.
 Students normally qualify for Cal Grant A or Cal Grant B Competitive Awards.

-Please note: that the deadline for submitting your FAFSA and Cal Grant GPA verification information is March 2 prior to the beginning of the award year.
+Please note: The deadline for submitting your FAFSA and Cal Grant GPA verification information is March 2 prior to the beginning of the award year.
 APU recommends that you complete your FAFSA as soon as possible.
-Students can follow up on their Cal Grant status and requirements through their WebGrants 4 Students account.
+You can follow up on your Cal Grant status and requirements through your WebGrants 4 Students account.

 Cal Grants for Graduate Students

 Students who received Cal Grant A and Cal Grant B as undergraduate students have 15 months to enroll in a teacher education program to renew this funding.
 A Free Application for Federal Student Aid (FAFSA) must be filed and a Cal Grant Teaching Credential Application (G-44) (PDF) sent to the California Student Aid Commission (CSAC) to continue receipt of these funds.

 Cal Grant B Access

 The Cal Grant B Access award may allow up to $1,551 for the academic year.
 The Access Grant is designated for costs including living expenses, transportation, supplies, and books.

 Azusa Pacific University policy is to transfer your eligible Access Grant award to your student account an apply it toward your outstanding balance.